I Want To...

 Program Completion Rate and Pass Rate on the RD Exam

-The MSPH/RD program has maintained a 100-percent completion rate since its inception in 2007, and 100% of graduates have achieved first-time passing score on the RD exam.
+The MSPH/RD program has maintained a 98-percent completion rate since its inception in 2007, and 100% of graduates have achieved first-time passing score on the RD exam.

 Total tuition expenses for the MSPH/RD Program include applicable tuition and fees at The Johns Hopkins University Bloomberg School of Public Health (JHSPU), in addition to a clinical training fee of $7,500.
-For up-to-date information of tuition and fees at JHSPH, visit www.jhsph.edu/studentaccts/tuition_and_fees.html.
+For up-to-date information of tuition, fees and financial aid at JHSPH, visit www.jhsph.edu/studentaccts/tuition_and_fees.html.

 Other expenses related to clinical component include (approx.):